_edited.png)

 Past Performances

-Houston Grand Opera, Texas Tech Children's Opera, Wayland Baptist University
+Houston Grand Opera, Texas Tech Children's Opera, Wayland Baptist University, and Opera of the Plains

 2011 - Texas Tech Children's Opera: Goldilocks and The Three Bears